MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 When you submit your extension, use the **Notes for certification** webpage to provide additional information to the certification testers.
 The additional information helps ensure that your extension is tested correctly.
 If your extension isn't fully tested, it might fail certification.

-Make sure you include the following information, as necessary.
+Make sure you include the following information, as necessary:

 *   User names and passwords for test accounts.

 *   Steps to access hidden or locked features.

 *   Expected differences in functionality based on region or other user settings.

 *   If your submission is an update to an existing extension, include information about the changes made to the extension.

 *   Any additional information that testers must understand about your submission.

 After you provide the information, select **Publish** to submit your extension to the Microsoft Edge Add-ons website.
 Your submission proceeds to the certification step.
 The certification process can take up to seven business days after your submission.